 Conflict of Interest – A Director, Officer or member of a Committee who has an interest, or who may be perceived as having an interest, in a proposed contract or transaction with the Corporation will disclose fully and promptly the nature and extent of such interest to the Board or Committee, as the case may be, will refrain from voting or speaking in debate on such contract or transaction, will refrain from influencing the decision on such contract or transaction, and will otherwise comply with the requirements of the Act regarding conflict of interest.

-OSA Conflict of Interest Policy – The Directors of the Corporation will additionally comply with the Ontario Soccer Association Conflict of Interest Policy.

 ARTICLE VIII - AMENDMENT OF BY-LAWS

-Voting – These By-laws may be amended, revised, repealed or added to by Ordinary Resolution of the Board.
-Any By-laws amendments will be submitted to the Members at the next meeting of Members and, except for those amendments that are considered fundamental changes, the voting Members may confirm, reject or amend the By-laws by Ordinary Resolution.
+Voting – Subject to Article XII (when applicable), these By-laws may only be amended, revised, repealed or added to by:

+Ordinary Resolution of the Board.
+The new, amended, or revised By-law is effective until the next meeting of the Members and, except for those amendments that are considered fundamental changes, the voting Members may confirm, reject or amend the By-laws by Ordinary Resolution.
+A new, amended, or revised By-law that is not ratified by the Members ceases to have effect and no new By-law of the same or like substance has any effect until ratified at a meeting of the Members; or

-Member Proposal – A Member entitled to vote may make a proposal to make, amend, or repeal a By-law in accordance with the Act which requires at least thirty (30) days’ notice.
+A Member entitled to vote who may make a proposal to make, amend, or repeal a By-law in accordance with the Act which requires at least sixty (60) days’ notice.
+The new, amended, or repealed By-law will be submitted to the Members at the next meeting of Members and, except for those amendments that are considered fundamental changes, the voting Members may confirm, reject or amend the By-laws by Ordinary Resolution.

-Effective Date – By-laws amendments are effective from the date of the resolution of the Directors unless rejected or amended by the voting Members at a meeting of the Members.

 ARTICLE IX - NOTICE